Jim Kanicki: Professional football

-Kanicki suffered a broken leg during an exhibition game in 1969, but came back to start the last five games, and made it back for the Browns two playoff games that year.
+He suffered a broken leg during an exhibition game in 1969, but came back to start the last five games, and made it back for the Browns two playoff games that year.
 The Browns defeated the Dallas Cowboys in the divisional round, where Kanicki had a sack, but lost the 1969 NFL championship game to the Minnesota Vikings.

 In six years as a starter, Kanicki had gone to the NFL championship game four times.
 In 1970, however, the Browns, to Kanicki's surprise and shock, traded him along with running back Ron Johnson and linebacker Wayne Meylan to the New York Giants for wide receiver Homer Jones.
 He did not want to leave Cleveland, and the trade was the low point of his career.
 The trade was done in tandem with the Browns trading future Hall of Fame receiver Paul Warfield (whom Jones was to replace) to the Miami Dolphins for the third overall draft pick in the 1970 draft, which they intended to use to draft quarterback Mike Phipps; now considered one of the worst trades in Browns' history.

-He had 4.5 sacks for the Giants in 1970, and the Giants pass rush improved with his presence.
+Kanicki had 4.5 sacks for the Giants in 1970, and the Giants pass rush improved with his presence.
 The team went from a 6–8 won–loss record in 1969, to a 9–5 record in 1970.
 Running back Johnson led the NFL in total yards from scrimmage in 1970, and became a first-team All Pro that year.
 Jones suffered knee injuries that limited him to only four starts with the Browns in 1970, and he retired at the end of the year.

 1971 was Kanicki's final year in the NFL, at age 30.
 He started 9 of 14 games and had two sacks for the Giants.
-He was in and out of playing because of badly bruised ribs.
+He was in and out of the lineup because of badly bruised ribs.
 The Giants finished the year with a 4–10 record.
 He suffered an Achilles tendon injury in early 1972 when he slipped and fell on ice near his Ohio home.
 He retired from the NFL and did not play in 1972.

 In 1974, he ended his career with the Houston Texans and Shreveport Steamer of the World Football League.